ConnectBhawna/Muskan--The-joy-of-giving-by-nature/README.md

-# Submit your PR on this new repo [Hacktoberfest](https://github.com/fineanmol/hacktoberfest) , There we are merging the PR that solves the Issues.
+# Submit your PR on this new repo [Hacktoberfest](https://github.com/fineanmol/hacktoberfest) , There we are merging the PR that solves the issues.

-In this current repo, there are alot of conflicts, we are not merging until all conflicts get resolved.
+In this current repo, there are a lot of conflicts, we are not merging until all conflicts get resolved.

 **This is a beginner-friendly project to help you get started with your